 SweetiePie (author) from Southern California, USA on September 15, 2010:

 Yes the corn oil corn chips are healthier than the store kind, and you can even cut down on the fat by lightly brushing corn strips with oil and baking these.

-Susan Hazelton from Sunny Florida on September 15, 2010:
+Susan Hazelton from Northern New York on September 15, 2010:

 I am definitely going to be trying the corn chips recipe.
 Thanks for sharing.
 I use corn oil on a regular basis, it is a bit healthier and gives a good flavor to your food.

 SweetiePie (author) from Southern California, USA on September 10, 2010: